-Nowadays, the number of people that are adopting veganism is expanding for many different reasons.
-A vegan diet can improve your heart health, prevent cancer, and many other health benefits.
+Nowadays, the number of people adopting veganism is expanding for many reasons.
+A vegan diet can improve your heart health, prevent cancer, and other health benefits.
 But is veganism good for your brain?
 Is it possible that going on a vegan diet can make you smarter?

 Reasoning with people who question your diet if you are a vegan

-A vegan diet is considered a very healthy diet that is often followed by people who want to adopt a healthier lifestyle and does not include any animal food products.
-A vegan diet will consist of foods from plants and have things like fruits, nuts, grains, vegetables, and legumes.
+A vegan diet is considered a very healthy diet and is often followed by people who want to adopt a healthier lifestyle.
+It does not include animal food products.
+A vegan diet will consist of plant foods and fruits, nuts, grains, vegetables, and legumes.
 By the definition of a vegan, no animal products are included in their diet.
-Some people follow this diet because they believe that it is the right way to live as a human; others follow it for its health benefits; some do so because they think it will be better for the environment.
+Some people follow this diet because they believe it is the right way to live as a human; others follow it for its health benefits; some do so because they think it will be better for the environment.

 Veganism is a lifestyle that more and more people choose to live by.
-There are many reasons why people want to go vegan — it can be for health reasons, animal rights, sustainability, or a combination of factors.
+There are many reasons why people want to go vegan — for health reasons, animal rights, sustainability, or a combination of factors.

 A vegan diet is a “pure” plant diet containing no animal products.
 Vegans do not eat meat, fish, poultry, or any other products obtained from animals.
 The word is also often used to refer to lifestyle.

 A higher IQ has been directly correlated with a higher B12 level in the blood.

 It’s widely known that their parents largely influence a person’s intelligence, but a new study shows that it may also be linked to one’s diet.
 Researchers at the prestigious Massachusetts Institute of Technology (MIT) discovered that the amount of B12 in a person’s blood had been directly correlated with their IQ.